 Young Wisconsin writers!
 Submit your new one-act play to MCT's Young Playwrights Festival Playwriting Competition!
 We are accepting entries for the 2017 Competition at this time.

 See submission guidelines and entry cover sheets for details, available for download below.

 |Submission Guidelines||Entry Cover Sheet|

-Of the twenty finalists, three playwrights will win a cash prize and the opportunity to participate in the production process as their plays are brought to life onstage in the 2016-2017 MCT Young Playwrights Festival Showcase.
+Of the twenty finalists from 2017 and 2018, three playwrights will win a cash prize and the opportunity to participate in the production process as their plays are brought to life onstage in the 2018-2019 MCT Young Playwrights Festival Showcase.
 Three additional playwrights will receive Honorable Mentions and a cash prize.

-Contact Marcella Kearns, Lead Educator/Literary Manager at MCT, for further information: 414.276.8842 email Marcella
+Contact Marcella Kearns, Education & Literary Manager at MCT, for further information: 414.276.8842 email Marcella

 The Young Playwrights Festival is Milwaukee Chamber Theatre's signature education program.
 This annual writing competition is designed to encourage high school students to explore themes and relationships from a uniquely adolescent perspective through the writing of a one-act play.
 Ten pieces are designated Distinguished Plays every year.
 The Distinguished Plays from two years running then enter into final competition for a slot in the YPF Showcase, a biennial event which features fully produced performances of three winning one-act plays in the Broadway Theatre Center's Studio Theatre.
 College level designers and emerging professional directors are engaged to bring the scripts to life on stage with age-appropriate actors.